BWF Super Series: Player commitment regulations

 Starting in 2011, top ten players/pairs of each discipline in the World Ranking were required to play in all Super Series Premier tournaments and a minimum of four Super Series tournaments occurring in the full calendar year.
 Players who qualified for Super Series Finals were obliged to play.
 A fine and above the normal withdrawal fees would be imposed upon players/pairs who fail to play.
 Exemption from penalty would be considered by BWF on receipt of a valid medical certificate or strong evidence that prove players unfit to participate.
 However, retired or suspended players were not subject to these regulations.

 Umpires

 In 2007 season, each tournament hosts were allowed to present local umpires.
 However, after the outcry of several players during the tournaments, each Super Series tournaments must present eight international certificated and accredited umpires.
 Recent regulations state that at least six umpires must be from member associations other than the host member association, at least four BWF and two continental certificated umpires with well spread nationality.

 Tournaments

-In every three years, the BWF Council would review the countries that host a Super Series Premier and Super Series tournament.
+Every three years, the BWF Council would review the countries that host a Super Series Premier and Super Series tournament.

-In history, 14 tournaments in 13 countries hosted at least a season of the series.
+Historically, 14 tournaments in 13 countries hosted at least a season of the series.
 China was the sole country to host the series twice in a season from the year of 2007–2013.
 Starting in 2014 season, Australia hosted a Super Series tournament.